tholou/myjartestapi/README.md

 ```
 MYJAR Test RESTful API server started on:3000
 ```

-Finally, open a new terminal and run mongod to start Mongo DB.

 Set Up Completed Succefully, now you can test the API endpoints in Postman, like this `http://localhost:3000/api/users`.